hyperonecom/h1-cli/docs/network.md

 ## h1 network tag add

-Add a tag to network
+Add a tag to Network

 ### Syntax